Routine Heat Pump Maintenance Guide: 8 DIY Checklists

 As part of routine maintenance, a technician will test the defrost cycle to make sure it’s functioning properly.
 They’ll also check for any ice buildup and clear it away if necessary.

-Can You Handle Heating Maintenance Yourself?
+Can You Handle Heat Pump Maintenance Yourself

 The good news is, some heat pump maintenance tasks are DIY-friendly.
 For example, you can: